Professional Conduct Committee's Mandate & Responsibilities

 In accordance with Section 18 of the Bermuda Bar Act 1974, the following members have been appointed by Bar Council to serve on the Professional Conduct Committee for the ensuing year April 2019.

-From the Membership: Jeffrey Elkinson (Chairman), Saul Froomkin QC and Delroy Duncan (3 others to be considered in due course)
+From the Membership: Jeffrey Elkinson (Chairman), Saul Froomkin QC, Delroy Duncan and Larissa Burgess (2 others to be considered in due course)

 From Bar Council: Lorren Wilson

 Chairman, Jeffrey Elkinson is a Barrister and Attorney, Justice of the Peace, Trust and Estate Practitioner, Chartered Arbitrator and Mediator, M.A., B.A.
 (Moderatorship Legal Science), LLB, B.L.

 Member of the Bars of: - Ireland, England & Wales, Hong Kong, New South Wales, New York, Bermuda, Eastern Caribbean Supreme Court, United States Court of International Trade, United States Court of Appeals for the Federal Circuit and Dubai International Financial Centre.
 Special Assistant Attorney General of the Commonwealth of Massachusetts, Assistant Judge of the Supreme Court of Bermuda.
 Director of Conyers Dill and Pearman Limited.